abcu7832/AI-SYSTEMSEMI_DESIGN_2nd/06_CPU_Design/story/250904/README.md

 * The slave sends the data from the requested address to the master on the Read Data (R) channel.

 * The slave can also return an error message on the Read Data (R) channel.
 An error occurs if, for example, the address is not valid, or the data is corrupted, or the access does not have the right security permission.

+### Read sequence can happen at the same time as a write sequence